Yax-coder/take-home/README.md

     Create a .env file in the root directory and add the following:
     JWT_SECRET_KEY = e.g supersecretkeyxxxxxxxx
     ATLAS_URI=<your_mongodb_uri>
+## POSTMAN COLLECTION CAN BE FOUND IN THE BACKEND DIRECTORY

 ## Frontend Setup:
    cd client